ros2/ros2_documentation/source/Tutorials/Building-Realtime-rt_preempt-kernel-for-ROS-2.rst

    make -j `nproc` deb-pkg

-After build is finished check your deb packages
+After the build is finished check the debian packages

 .. code-block:: bash